jack-hanlon/Icarus/README.md

 Your application should be made available to the public using a secure online distribution mechanism typically used for the mobile application platform.
 Your application should be made available on a variety of mobile device types (i.e., android, iPhone, windows phone).

 # Potential Considerations

+As you develop your app, you may (but are not required to) consider the following:
+1. You could design the app for specific use cases.
+For example, the user may be a homeowner who: a) is interested in seeking historical data to enable more informed solar panel purchasing decisions, or b) wants to monitor the electrical output of the home’s current system relative to satellite-based estimates of sunshine (or solar irradiance) reaching the home’s location.

+2. You could make the application expandable by adding user-defined buttons to display specific POWER parameters upon request (i.e., temperature, humidity, wind, etc.).

+3. You could allow integration of the user's own measurements to supplement or to compare with the NASA parameters.

 # Technologies and our Approach